maljoras/FishTracker/README.md

 >> clear all; % will release the video hardware
 ~~~~

 Note that the camera index is given as a string in matlab.
-Cameras indeces 0-9 are supported.
-However, in contrast to the FlyCapture Method (see above), the video is currently not saved in background, when using this VideoCapture method.
+Cameras indices 0-9 are supported.
+However, in contrast to the FlyCapture method (see above), the grabbed video is currently not encoded and saved in the background, when using this VideoCapture method.

 ## Stimulation